 I wish I had loads of money to put tile floors in my apartment.
 But then, I could probably afford that New York City penthouse with the cool concrete floors.
 The following solutions are either temporary, which are mostly economical and quick to execute but may crunch under your feet, or permanent, which makes them more work up front and more expense but less obvious in the end.

 In addition, use a spray such as Scotchguard for your carpet, which creates a barrier.
 It’s usually claimed that this is only needed once but you’ll probably have to apply it every month or so.

 You can’t permanently protect a laminate floor, so you’ve got to put something on top of it that can continually be replaced.
 The polyurethane coating on laminated flooring offers little help and cannot be covered with any kind of coating or sealant.

 Tile floors are easy to keep up if they’re installed correctly.
 A sealant can be applied, which will create a barrier between the tile and messes.
 Look for DuPont Stone and Tile Sealer (you want to seal the tile as well as the grout).

 There are some general solutions to protect your floors as well.
 Crating your dog when you’re out or blocking off areas of flooring are effective.
 You can also put booties on your dog when you go out and socks on when they’re inside, such as Power Paws Dog Socks.
 Pee-pee pads will work on any type of floor as long as your dog is trained to use them.
 Area rugs with a rubber backings can provide a moderate amount of protection, but wash them or replace them frequently.

 It’s easy to protect your floor from your dogs whether you rent or own.
 So, take my advice and don’t put it off as I did — start protecting your floors as soon as you move in and be diligent about cleaning up messes quickly.
 You’ll be happier with your home and more likely to get that deposit back.

-Read more on cleaning:
+Read more about dog-friendly cleaning tips on Dogster.com: